Natural History (JD Souther album)

-Natural History is an album by J. D. Souther, released in 2011.
+Natural History is an album by JD Souther, released in 2011.
 It includes new recordings of some of his best known songs, many most prominently recorded by other artists; "Best of My Love" and "New Kid in Town" by the Eagles, "Faithless Love" and "Prisoner in Disguise" by Linda Ronstadt.
 The arrangements are spare featuring acoustic guitar and piano.

 Track listing

-All songs written by J. D. Souther, except where noted.
+All songs written by JD Souther, except where noted.